Abena Osei Asare

 Abena Osei-Asare (born 16 January 1979) is a Chartered Accountant, Ghanaian politician and currently a Member of Parliament for Atiwa East (Ghana parliament constituency) in the Eastern Region of Ghana.

-She is married with three children; two boys and a girl.
+She served as a Deputy Finance Minister from 2017 to 2025.
+She worked at the New York University as the Assistant Director between 2004 and 2007 and also as Customer Team Leader from 2007 to 2009 and also as Dealer for the Treasury Department from 2009 to 2012 both at Barclays Bank Ghana Limited.

 Early life and education

 Abena Osei Asare attended Achimota Primary School and continue her secondary education at Wesley Girls High School-Cape-Coast (1995–97) where she read General Arts with elective subjects as Economics, Geography and Elective Mathematics.

-She later acquired her tertiary education from the University of Ghana, where she studied Economics and Geography.
+She later acquired her tertiary education from the University of Ghana where she studied Economics and Geography and completed in 2003.
 She holds a B.A.
 (Hons.) in Economics with Geography from the University of Ghana and an Msc.
 Development Finance from the University of Ghana Business School.

-She became a member of the Association of Chartered Certified Accountants (UK) in 2009 and later a fellow in 2014.
-Also, her membership extends to the Institute of Chartered Accountants (ICA) Ghana.
+She became a member of the Association of Chartered Certified Accountants (ACCA) in 2009 and later a fellow in 2014.
+Also, her membership extends to the Institute of Chartered Accountants Ghana (ICAG).

 She also has a certificate in Dealing from ACI (Financial Markets Association).